Carlyle prepares to launch IPO next week

 JP Morgan, Citigroup and Credit Suisse are leading a team of 21 underwriters on the deal.

-It comes as another alternative asset management company, Oaktree Capital OKCMZ.PK, is poised to price its IPO tomorrow night, one of eight IPOs due to price this week despite a recent market sell-off.
+It comes as another alternative asset management company, Oaktree Capital, is poised to price its IPO tomorrow night, one of eight IPOs due to price this week despite a recent market sell-off.

-The Oaktree and Carlyle deals highlight renewed appetite for asset management businesses after the strong first quarter performance of the US stock market, though listed peers such as KKR (KKR.N), Apollo Management APOLO.UL and Blackstone (BX.N) have traded basically flat so far in 2012.
+The Oaktree and Carlyle deals highlight renewed appetite for asset management businesses after the strong first quarter performance of the US stock market, though listed peers such as KKR, Apollo Management and Blackstone have traded basically flat so far in 2012.

 Based on Oaktree's valuation, Carlyle (which has $147 billion in assets under management) would likely be valued north of $10 billion.